grandseiken/factorio-ultracube/README.md

 ## Development status and roadmap

-Endgame is not quite finished, and especially the latter half or so of the mod will likely be subject to some balance passes after further playtesting.
-Feedback is welcome!
+The mod is more or less feature-complete, but especially the latter half or so will likely be subject to balancing passes after further playtesting (feedback is welcome).

+Planned improvements include:

+* Reintroduction of beacons (in some form).
+* Reintroduction of barreling recipes.
+* Code reorganisation and interfaces to make it easy for other mods to add compatibility.
+* Compatibility with more optional mods (e.g. jetpack, signal transmission).

 # Compatibility